 Miller’s Landing is a family run business that started operations shortly after Kenai Fjords National Park was established in 1980 and the tourism industry began to form in Seward.
 We work hard to provide every guest with a memorable experience, with a focus on safety, education, stewardship, and fostering a supportive and inclusive work environment.

-When choosing to be a guide with Millers Landing you are choosing to be a leader and team player while serving clients and creating memorable experiences.
+Being a guide with Millers Landing means choosing to be a leader and team player while serving clients and creating memorable experiences.
 You will be challenged with long, strenuous days in variable outdoor conditions while ensuring our guest’s safety.
 After training is completed, guides are then responsible for trip preparation, cleanup, gear repair, meal prep, abiding by Leave No Trace Policies and providing exceptional customer service and safety to our clients.
 While this may be one of the hardest jobs, it comes with a number of benefits like experiencing our trips, engaging with other tour operators, meeting tourists from around the world, wildlife, and the stunning scenery.
 As an employee, you have the opportunity to not only engage with these tourists but also educate them on our history, culture, and the natural history of the area.
 With the potential to impact their experience as well as behaviors towards the outdoors, showing them how amazing and important our natural environment really is.

 Hiring preference will be given to employees meeting our minimum qualifications.
 However, we offer all motivated persons willing to put in the work on a three-day introductory certification course.
 All kayak guides must demonstrate satisfactory rescue skills, paddle float re-entries, and will be assessed on how well they perform in different scenarios.
 Our training takes place on the first of May, starting with the introductory class, and lasting two weeks.
 It’s incredibly fun, challenging, and offers lots of opportunities for growth.